GliAcopo/Simple-Feed-Forward-Model/README.md

-# Simple Feed-Forward Neural Network in C
+# Graph-Based Feed-Forward Neural Network Library in C

+## Overview

+This repository hosts a library for constructing, training, evaluating, and managing feed-forward neural network models, all implemented in C. This project leverages graph theory and adjacency matrices to represent the network's structure, providing a more "theoretical" perspective on neural network design.

+## Key Features

+- **Model Construction:** Define neural networks as graphs using nodes and weighted edges, represented through adjacency matrices.
+- **Training Module:** Implement training routines to adjust weights and optimize network performance.
+- **Inference Engine:** Compute outputs from the network trough a given prompt.
+- **Memory Management:** Create and delete models to maintain optimal resource usage.
+- **Demonstrative Example:** Train the network to compute the square root of an integer (provided in binary form), showcasing a practical application of the library.

-## Description
+## Educational Focus

-This project provides a foundational implementation of a feed-forward neural network using the C programming language and principles of graph theory.
-The primary objective is to gain a deeper understanding of how such models operate by constructing one from the ground up.
+The primary goal of this project is to deepen understanding of feed-forward neural networks by building one from the ground up.
+Detailed design decisions, implementation insights, and theoretical underpinnings are documented in [Documentation.odt](Documentation.odt).

-The [Documentation.odt](Documentation.odt) file serves as a comprehensive guide to the program’s internal mechanics.
-Since the project's main purpose is educational, the documentation includes detailed commentary on the design decisions made throughout the development process.
+## Testing

+The tests I've done during the development are integrated within the `Tests` folder, where edge cases and incorrect inputs are validated, ensuring the reliability of the library.

+---

 ## Build